AlbertXDing/cse15l-lab-reports/lab1/lab-report-1.md

 On your local machine, open a terminal from the directory that contains your file, run the command:
-`$ Scp (local file’s name) cs15kwi22…@ieng6.ucsd.edu:(The directory you would like to place your file in on the server)`
+`$ scp (local file’s name) cs15kwi22…@ieng6.ucsd.edu:(The directory you would like to place your file in on the server)`

-An example using WhereAmI.java would look like this:
+An example using `WhereAmI.java` would look like this:

 `$ scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:~/`